HHS-Programming-in-Action/documents/DSsample.md

 /~
 --

-The root page for the X-Day calculator, including a form for fequesting an X-Day prediction.
+The root page for the X-Day calculator, including a form for requesting an X-Day prediction.
 The resulting page will be served at this URL as well.
 This entry point will be served by Python running in Flask.